 Joe joined Watsi on March 12th, 2013.
-Five years ago, Joe became the 397th member to automatically support a new Watsi patient every month.
-Since then, 5,431 more people have become monthly donors!
-Joe's most recent donation traveled 8,800 miles to support Toeur, a man from Cambodia, to fund spinal surgery.
+Eight years ago, Joe joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Joe's most recent donation traveled 1,900 miles to support Guerdina, a 15-year-old girl from Haiti, to fund prep and overseas transport so she can receive life-saving cardiac surgery.